leewinder/ng2-dynamic-dialog/README.md

 The overall behaviour of the dialog can be specified by using 'Ng2DynamicDialogBehaviour', and the available options can be seen in [ng2-dynamic-dialog/styles/behaviour.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/development/src/ng2-dynamic-dialog/styles/behaviour.ts).

-This structure can then be passed to the dialog using [Ng2DynamicDialogComponent setBehaviour].
+This structure can then be passed to the dialog using [Ng2DynamicDialogComponent setBehaviour] and is shown in [styled-with-html-dialog.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/styled-with-html-dialog/styled-with-html-dialog.component.ts).

 <br>